 We are working toward a safer, cleaner waterfront and harbor in Port Angeles with the Rayonier Mill cleanup.
-It is a complex project with a long history, and one of several cleanup projects near Port Angeles Harbor.
+It is one of several cleanup projects near Port Angeles Harbor.

+Over 30,000 tons of contaminated material has already been removed from the site.
 This cleanup is a long, complex undertaking.
 We are committed to doing thorough work that upholds Washington’s laws and high standards.
-Explore the related links section below to learn more about what we’ve done, what we plan, and how the public can be involved.

-The full extent of contamination across the site is unknown, so the focus of recent investigations has been the study area, which is made up of two sections: the upland portion of the former mill property and the marine area next to the former mill.
+The study area has been the focus of recent investigations.
+The study area is made up of two sections: the upland portion of the former mill property and the marine area next to the former mill.

 Three technical reports have been prepared and were reviewed during a public comment period in 2019.
 The first and second reports describe the contamination in the upland and marine areas of the Rayonier Mill study area.
 The third report describes and compares options for cleanup of soil and groundwater in the upland area and for marine sediments.

-Other groups we work with on the Rayonier Mill cleanup include:
+Other tribes we work with on the Rayonier Mill cleanup include:

 When will cleanup be finished?